Dog constantly pulling on leash

 When walking in groups dogs have a sense of being in a pack and want to catch up to the group and be in the “mix”

-This doesn’t mean that your dog wants to be in “control” or be “alpha” dogs are wildly different from wolves, this it simply means that your dog wants to be where everyone is at.
+This doesn’t mean that your dog wants to be in “control” or be “alpha” Dogs are wildly different from wolves, this simply means that your dog wants to be where everyone is at.

-This also means that your dog probably hasn’t generalized that walking without pulling is the same even if we are in a group.
+This also means that your dog probably hasn’t generalized that walking without pulling is the same even if we are in a group or not.

-Dogs are poor generalizes meaning that if your dog knows how to sit in one context like your living room, that doesn’t mean that your dog understands to sit in another context like outside.
+Dogs are poor generalizes meaning that if your dog knows how to walk on a leash in one context like by yourself, that doesn’t mean that your dog understands how to walk on leash if there are multiple people

-You as a dog owner have to paint the picture for your dog and help your dog understand that sit means sit in all environments the same goes for walking without pulling.
+You as a dog owner have to paint the picture for your dog and help your dog understand that walking politely applies in all environments and scenarios.

 Although like any tool you have to understand the concept behind using the tool and how to teach your dog how to respond to the tool.